namoray/vision/docs/mining.md

 For no gui

 The default values for volumes are 1/2 of the maximum allowed values.
+These are filled EITHER:

+- When you use vision create-config
+- run `python set_miner_defaults.py`

 **Task config**